-Mr. Woglom, Vice President and Senior Portfolio Manager, has been a member of the team that manages the fund since 2016.
-He joined American Century Investments in 2005 as an investment analyst and became a portfolio manager in 2012.
-He has a bachelor's degree from Amherst College and an MBA from the Ross School of Business, University of Michigan.
+Mr. Rossi, Portfolio Manager, has been a member of the team that manages the fund since 2020.
+He joined American Century Investments in 2016 as a portfolio manager.
+Prior to joining American Century Investments, he worked at RS Investments from 2012 to 2016, most recently as portfolio manager.
+He previously held the roles of analyst and quantitative analyst.
+He has a bachelor's degree in Political Economies of Industrialized Societies from the University of California at Berkeley.
 He is a CFA charterholder.
+The statement of additional information provides additional information about the accounts managed by the portfolio managers, the